vkarani/project-four/README.md

 ## Details for teaching team
 - login as user1@email.com/password.
 You can also create your own users.
-- Validated css and html on http://validator.w3.org/  ???
-TODO
+- Please use chrome.
+May not work with other browsers
-- Already had link to p3 in p1, but fixed a broken link. ???
-TODO
+- Validated pages on http://validator.w3.org/  --- Note that the debugbar might produce errors, but the main site checks out fine

 ## Outside code and resources
 - Bootstrap:            maxcdn.bootstrapcdn.com